Arszilla/fake-proxmox-subscription/README.md

 ## fake-proxmox-subscription
-A Debian package to disables the "No valid subscription" dialog on all Proxmox products (in theory), regardless of their version.
+A Debian package that disables the "No valid subscription" dialog on all Proxmox products (in theory), regardless of their version.

 Based on [Jamesits/fake-pve-subscription][1]'s work.
 There are a few key differences between his repository and this repository: